spring-attic/sagan/doc/getting-started-guides/macros.md

 <#macro bootstrap_starter_pom_disclaimer>
 This guide is using [Spring Boot's starter POMs](/guides/gs/spring-boot/).

-Note to experienced Maven users who are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.
+**Note:** If you are using Maven and are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.
 </#macro>

 <#macro build_and_run_android>